This Beautiful Fantastic: Plot

 Bella Brown is a young woman with obsessive–compulsive disorder.
-She works in a public library and is trying to write a children’s book.
+She works in a public library and is trying to write a children's book.
 Bella's fear of plants causes her to neglect the garden of her rented house.
 Bella meets her next-door-neighbor, a curmudgeonly widower named Alfie Stevenson, and his cook Vernon.
 After Alfie reports Bella, her landlord gives her one month in which to improve the garden, or face eviction.
 As Bella works on the garden, she bonds with Alfie, whom Vernon has convinced to help.
 Alfie helps her find an appreciation for nature.
-She also starts a romance with Billy, an inventor who frequents the library and who inspires her to begin writing a new story.
+She also starts a romance with Billy, an inventor who frequents the library, and who inspires her to begin writing a new story.

-A storm destroys most of Bella’s progress on the garden.
+A storm destroys most of Bella's progress on the garden.
 Billy asks her out on a date, but that day she is fired from her job and then sees Billy with another woman.
 She falls into a depression.
 With only a short time left until her landlord's deadline, Alfie and Vernon finish the garden for her.
 Billy visits and explains that he missed their date because he was in the hospital after an accident, and the person she saw was his triplet brother.
-Soon after, Alfie passes away.
-He was actually the owner of Bella's house, and has left it to her and his own house to Vernon.
+Soon afterward, Alfie passes away.
+He was actually the owner of Bella's house, and has left it to her, and his own house to Vernon.
 Bella, now in a relationship with Billy, publishes her picture book, titled This Beautiful Fantastic.